 This evergreen shrub is another effective aide when it comes to relieving vertigo symptoms.
 It’s commonly used to increase blood circulation in the body, which is one of the main problems that can lead to vertigo in the first place.
 Butcher’s broom can be a big help to those with clogged arteries or varicose veins, helping distribute blood more evenly throughout the body.
 The same technique works with vertigo.
 This plant might not be as appetizing as ginger, but most people will boil or fry the roots of the plant and eat them like asparagus.

 If you like adding a little bit of a kick to your meals, cayenne pepper will make an excellent addition to your spring garden.
 This spicy pepper is another proponent of healthy circulation, moving more blood from the inner ear to the brain.
 When digested, cayenne pepper helps open up the capillaries, allowing blood to move more easily throughout the body.
 It also helps regulate the body’s blood sugar levels and gets rid of harmful toxins.
 You can use cayenne pepper in dozens of recipes including Mexican dishes, tea, sandwiches, and meat dishes.
 You can also dry out the pepper and use it as a seasoning.

 If you’re looking for a more natural way to curb your vertigo symptoms in just minutes, you can also try Di-Vertigo.
 It’s made with all-natural herbs and essential oils that can help you feel like your old self again without any side effects.
 Enjoy the warm weather with DiVertigo.

-This entry was posted in Diet and tagged All Natural Relief, Diet.
+This entry was posted in Diet and tagged All Natural Relief.
 Bookmark the permalink.